uriyyo/mkdocs-run-code/README.md

 # mkdocs-run-code

-Run code blocks in mkdocs, currently just for use on [docs.pydantic.dev](https://docs.pydantic.dev).
+fork of https://github.com/samuelcolvin/mkdocs-run-code with some modifications to run code examples for - https://github.com/uriyyo/fastapi-pagination